23 January 2023

 When Framework IT implements MFA across an organization, every employee will receive an email to implement MFA for their account.
 Verification can be done with a 6-digit code to a mobile phone via text, a personal email address, or with an authentication app on a smartphone.

 Rolling out MFA across your organization is a quick and easy process but can have immediate and lasting positive effects.
 Once in place, there is no day-to-day maintenance or monitoring required.
-Whenever logging into an account from a new location, users will receive a prompt to confirm MFA.
-If you are interested in taking your cybersecurity a step further, our team recommends implementing Single-Sign-On (SSO), a system that allows you to link lines of business applications like your CRM, ERP, email, etc. to require one singular login point.
+Users will receive a prompt to confirm MFA when logging into an account from a new location.
+If you are ready to reap the benefits of holistic cybersecurity, our team recommends implementing Single-Sign-On (SSO), a system that allows you to link lines of business applications like your CRM, ERP, email, etc. to require one singular login point.